 MCMICRO is an open source, community supported software that uses Docker and workflow software to create pipelines for analyzing microscopy-based images of tissues.
 MCMICRO processes data sequentially using algorithms (modules) developed in different research groups.

 High-plex tissue imaging is a new interdisciplinary field involving a wide range of imaging technologies, and the best image analysis approach is not always clear.
 MCMICRO implements a “multiple choice” approach that allows users to select different modules for customized image processing.

 Modules are being added to MCMICRO incrementally by a diverse developer community seeded by the NCI Human Tissue Atlas Network.
-See what modules we are currently using, view our growing community, or get help from the community.
+See what modules we are currently using, view our growing community, or get help.